rpgd60/vmware-vsphere7-on-kvm-lab/vsphere7.homelab.on.kvm.md

   - Use additional KVM "isolated networks" (additional NICs in the ESXi hosts) in addition to the KVM default network
   - (TODO) explore dedicated network for VMotion and Management (heartbeat)
 - Storage :  (TODO) explore FreeNAS for iSCSI and/or NFS storage in addition to local disks.
-- Others:  Use VMware Photon VMs (OVF) for testing instead of net
+- Others:  Use VMware Photon VMs (OVF) for testing instead of an ubuntu net ISO image.

 ### Initial Experience